biga-ahk/biga.ahk/src/string/trimStart.md

-Removes leading whitespace or specified characters from string.
+Removes leading whitespace or specified characters from `string`.

 ## Arguments